 In 2024, the RMAC accomplished the following:

 The RMAC met six times in open, virtual/hybrid public webcast meetings to conduct business, and a quorum was reached at all these meetings.
-The average annual attendance rate was 59% among the voting member body, and individual attendance rates from 33%–100%.
+The average annual attendance rate was 59% among the voting member body, and attendance rates for individual members ranged from 33%–100%.
 Meeting activities included approval of meeting minutes; membership updates, recruitment, and appointments; legislative and partner organization updates; workshop planning; and public education and outreach presentations by rangeland and natural resource representatives, professionals, and practitioners.

 Re-appointed Dr. Marc Horney as Chair and Member Dr. Stephanie Larson as Vice Chair to one-year appointments and Member Rich Ross to a four-year term; and appointed Jeremy Walker to a four-year term.

 The State Lands Grazing License and Land Management (SLGLLM) subcommittee was dissolved in 2023 after completing the first set of draft documents to support the development of grazing agreements, and their planning and implementation.
-In 2024, a subset of original SLGLLM members—Dr. Larry Ford, Member Cremers, and Jeanette Griffin of CDFW—began planning for finalization of deliverables in early 2025, which will include:
+In 2024, a subset of original SLGLLM members—Dr. Larry Ford, Member Cremers, Member Criley, and Jeanette Griffin of CDFW—began planning for finalization of deliverables in early 2025, which will include:

 Grazing Agreement outline/template, with anticipated support and approval from the Department of General Services in early 2025;